brananharrison/EmployeeScheduler/README.md

 $$\theta(z) = \frac{1}{1 + e^{-2.25}} = 0.9046$$

-This means the favored employee has a 90% chance of being selected.
+implies the favored employee has a 90% chance of being selected.

 Another example: if $X_1 = 0.5$ and $X_2 = 0.3$, then:

 $$\theta(z) = \frac{1}{1 + e^{-0.75}} = 0.6792$$

-This means the favored employee has a 68% chance of being selected.
+implies the favored employee has a 68% chance of being selected.